The Challenges of Adding Reliably-Private Social Networking to the Fediverse

 In summary, it’s great that the fediverse supports some level of quiet interaction.
 As long as your server admins are trustworthy and competent, posts using the ‘Only People Mentioned’ are probably private.
 Probably.

-But building a privacy-respecting replacement for something like FarceBook, where people can safely share the most intimate details of their lives with specific people, is a huge project.
+But building a privacy-respecting replacement for something like FarceBook, so people can safely share the most intimate details of their lives with specific people, and only them, is a huge project.
 It can’t be done properly by just bolting stuff onto existing fediverse software.

-It can be done, and projects like Bonfire Social and the SocialCG’s work on MLS encryption are big steps in the right direction.
+It can be done, as demonstrated by apps in the Hubzilla branch of the fediverse, although they tend to be hamstrung by confusing interfaces.
+If people are posting private stuff, the controls need to be even easier to understand than for public posting apps.
+Projects like Bonfire Social, and the SocialCG’s work on MLS encryption so we can encrypt private posts, are big steps in the right direction.
 But if we want to do it right we need to take our time.

 In the meantime, there are folks who need to have reliably private conversations right now.
 I encourage them to check out some of the decentralised chat options that already support encrypted messaging, using variants of Signal’s protocol.
 With apps for all major OS.